agentio/serviceinfrastructure/content/docs/endpoints/next17-1.md

 you're going to be able to see that in your logs and also in traces.
 So you're going to be able to track, to measure latency, and things like that, without having to carry it in your code.
 So the key features are authentication.
 So you're able to authenticate users and control who has access to what.
-All of this, just by adding things, security definitions to your open API specification.
+All of this, just by adding things, security definitions to your OpenAPI Specification.
 You're going to get also logging and monitoring.
 And this is really fast.
 It is incredibly fast.
 And it scales really well.
 And we're going to see why it's-- I'm not a marketing person, so I'm going to explain why this is fast and scales very well.
 You can run it anywhere.